aiannacc/Goko-Live-Log-Viewer/Safari.md

 6. Create and sign your Safari extension manually with the built-in Safari Extension builder
+     * Enable the Developer menu `Safari > Preferences... > Advanced > Show Developer menu in the menu bar`
      * `Develop > Show Extension Builder`
      * click the `+` button in the lower left, then `New extension...`
      * save the new extension wherever you like (for example, on the Desktop as